-In the beginning was the Cyberspace
+In the beginning was Cyberspace

 This is a text available in the About section of D3's website.
 It occurred me to publish an English translation here as well (machine-translated + a few manual improvements).